AndrosDe/Jousting/README.md

   1. The player needs to be able to easily navigate the site to find the game controls and buttons.
   2. The player needs to be able to easily find the information about the remaining time after pressing start.
   3. The visitor needs to be shown a clear message about the outcome.
-  4. The visitor needs to be able to to see the points scored.
+  4. The visitor needs to be able to see the points scored.

 - ### Design
   - #### Color Scheme